OpenSourceEconomics/econ-project-templates/docs/source/getting_started/cookiecutter_dialogue.rst

    step anytime you want to run your project from a new terminal window.

    ..
-     comment:: everytime I close and reopen the project I need to do that?
+     comment:: every time I close and reopen the project I need to do that?

 4. Pre-commit hooks have to be installed in order for them to have an effect.
 This step has to be repeated every time you work on your project **on a new machine**.
 To